rks101/eglinux/README.md

 - Memory
 - Network
 - (persistent) Storage
 - These days, all four components or sub-systems are virtualized or can be virtualized.
+Unless you are working with a physical laptop/desktop/server (which is mostly right in front of you), it is very likely that you are using virtual compute, memory, network interfaces, and persistent storage that are virtualized or allocated from a larger pool of resources.

 ----